Omabekee/hackbio-cancer-internship/Stage-4/report/lgg-analysis-report.md

 <figure>
   <img src="figures/rf-confusion-matrix.jpg" alt="Figure 6: Confusion matrices (CM) summarising the performance of the model on the test data to give insight into the precision of the classification approach" width="800">
-  <figcaption>Figure 6: Confusion matrices (CM) summarising the performance of the model on the test data to give insight into the precision of the classification approach</figcaption>
+  <figcaption>Figure 6: Confusion Matrices Summarising the Performance of the Model</figcaption>
 </figure>

 <figure>
   <img src="figures/rf-performance-metrics.jpg" alt="Figure 7: Summary of performance metrics for random forest model" width="400">
-  <figcaption>Figure 7: Summary of performance metrics for random forest model</figcaption>
+  <figcaption>Figure 7: Summary of Performance Metrics for Random Forest Model</figcaption>
 </figure>

 <figure>
   <img src="figures/rf-top-genes.JPG" alt="Figure 8: Top 20 genes by gini importance that helped the model performance" width="600">
-  <figcaption>Figure 8: Top 20 genes by gini importance that helped the model performance</figcaption>
+  <figcaption>Figure 8: Top 20 Genes By Gini Importance</figcaption>
 </figure>